Johnny Gioeli: Crush 40

 In 2012, the band performed at two conventions.
-The first one is at the Summer of Sonic in Brighton and at the Sonic Boom in San Diego during the Comic Con.
+The first one is at the Summer of Sonic in Brighton and at the Sonic Boom in San Diego during San Diego Comic-Con.
 The band has released their first live album on October 3, 2012, entitled Live!, which featured songs from their concerts in Tokyo back in March.
 In 2013, the band performed in St. Louis for the Sonic Boom 2013 event.
 In 2015, the band released 2 Nights 2 Remember featuring four brand new songs and thirteen songs from their 2N2R live tour in 2014.
 They appeared in 2016 at the House of Blues in San Diego to play several tracks for the 25th anniversary of the Sonic series.
 In 2017 and 2018, Gioeli performed solo at TooManyGames.

 In 2018, Sega announced a new Sonic racing game titled Team Sonic Racing which features a new Crush 40 song called "Green Light Ride", which serves as the game's main theme.
 The game was released on May 21, 2019.
-In a recent interview, Gioeli has stated that a second Crush 40 "Best of" album is currently in the works and will be known as Driving Through Forever: The Ultimate Crush 40 Collection, which was released on July 24, 2019.
+In an interview, Gioeli stated that a second Crush 40 "Best of" album was currently in the works and would be known as Driving Through Forever: The Ultimate Crush 40 Collection, which was released on July 24, 2019.
 The album contains a brand new song called "Call Me Crazy".
-To honor 30 years of the Sonic franchise, a special Sonic Symphony concert took place on June 23, 2021, with Crush 40 as one of the special guests, performing their latest hits from the series.
+To honor 30 years of the Sonic franchise, the Sonic the Hedgehog 30th Anniversary Symphony took place on June 23, 2021, with Crush 40 as one of the acts.
 Gioeli provided his vocals for the song "Crushing Thirties" by The Chalkeaters, a three man music group out of Saint Petersburg, Russia.
 The song is also themed to Sonic's 30th anniversary, however, in a much more realistic scenario.

+In 2024, Gioeli confirmed the band's song "Live and Learn" would be in the movie Sonic the Hedgehog 3.
+That December, he sued Sega for unpaid royalties from Live and Learn's use in ports of Sonic Adventure 2 and subsequent games and media.
+Gioeli contends that while Sega owns the lyrics, he owns the composition and master recording.
+He claims Sega owes him $1 million in restitution and damages.
+On 28th August 2025, the lawsuit was dismissed with prejudice in favor of Sega.